 Projects supported by the Foundation

 Following a process in which 100 youth projects were assessed, four projects were awarded grants for a three-year period, starting in 2011.

 Projects supported by the Foundation in the current period are:

 - Ung Invest AIB offers courses in a number of subjects to young people as an alternative to ordinary upper secondary education.

 - International Sandwich Brothers - gives part time work to young refugees, providing work experience and opportunities in a new country.

-- Flytprogrammet - offers recreational activities to 10th graders to help them make good life choices.
+- Flytprogrammet - The Foundation's own programme offers recreational activities to 10th graders to help them make good life choices.

 - Catalysts - connects young people with a multi cultural background with mentors that can help them reach their goals at school, at work - or with life in general.